apecloud/kubeblocks.io/blog/how-to manage-database-clusters-without-a-dedicated-operator.md

 Compared to the thriving Kubernetes, the database field seems relatively niche to me.
 Can we find a way to rapidly transform database experts' knowledge into productivity, which means translating it into code?
 So that more and more databases will run on Kubernetes easily.

-Here we take bacup and restore as an example.
+Here we take backup and restore as an example.
 Backup and restore are crucial to disaster recovery.
 Let's recap the classical backup and restore procedure.

 1. Backup methods: This procedure usually has one or more backup methods, for example regular full backups and continuous archive logs.
 To take regular full backups, one may adopt some widely-used database-specific backup tools, or simply take a volume snapshot.
 2. Backup scheduler: Then it has a backup scheduler to trigger the backup periodically, say, hourly, or daily or weekly or at user-specified time.